How to Create Your Pandemic Parenting Strategy

 It simply isn’t possible for us as parents to equally spread our attention between work, our children’s education, and the social/emotional needs of ourselves and our families.
 That’s been the great societal fallacy of these past few months and it doesn’t seem to be going away.

-Viktor E. Frankl famous said, “When we are no longer able to change a situation, we are challenged to change ourselves.”
+Viktor E. Frankl famously said, “When we are no longer able to change a situation, we are challenged to change ourselves.”
 So what to do?
 Read on.

 In this article we’ll provide: